mlamo/ppd_icecube/README.md

 The project was intially developed for the [Université Catholique de Louvain](https://uclouvain.be/en/research-institutes/irmp/cp3) in Belgium, so the instructions are written in French, but the CC BY-NC-SA license allows for any free translations to a most convenient language if you plan to use in a different context.

+**Credits:** see `codemeta.json`.

 # Overview

 There are three main notebooks:
 - `introduction_python.ipynb` contains a basic introduction to Python programming
 - `project_work.ipynb` is the main notebook for students, with cells to fill
 - `project_solution.ipynb` is a proposed solution to questions in `project_work.ipynb`

+The slides in `slides/PPD_2023_IceCube.pdf` are distributed as reference but are not part of the Copyright License.
+They should not be all presented immediately, as the final part of the slides are giving some important hints (or even solutions) for questions that may raise during the project.

 # Input files